 The odds of using your baby's cord blood are the same as the probability that your baby or a close family member will have a disease that can be treated with cord blood.

-Family cord blood banks are contantly telling parents that there are 80 diseases for which stem cell transplants are a standard treatment.
+Family cord blood banks tell parents that there are 80 diseases for which stem cell transplants are a standard treatment.
 That is a true statement, but it can be misleading.
 Most of those 80 diseases are rare among children.
 In the United States, the net probability that a child will need any type of stem cell transplant by age 20 is 3 in 5,000 or .06%.
 So the odds of use for transplant of a child are only 3 in 5000 for all of the 80 diseases combined!

 When does cord blood stored in family banks have significant odds of use?

 Family members: The graph on the left illustrates that, as people get older, rates of cancer increase, and the cumulative probability of having a stem cell transplant increases.
 In the United States, 1 in 217 people, or .46%, will have a stem cell transplant (not just need one, but have one) by age 70.
 Hence the cord blood that parents store from their baby might be of help to an immediate family member years from now.
 The cord blood is most likely to match first degree relatives: siblings and parents.

 Inherited disorders: The odds of use quoted for the average person in the United States do not apply to some families and do not apply at all in other countries.

-In Asian countries where the inheried blood disorder thalassemia is prevalent, family cord blood banks are filling a public health need.
+In Asian countries where the inherited blood disorder thalassemia is prevalent, family cord blood banks are filling a public health need.
 Families can bank cord blood from a healthy baby to provide a sibling cord blood transplant to an older child with thalassemia.
-In Thailand we profiled a fertility clinic that helps parents of a child with thalassemia to conveive a matched savior sibling for an older child with Thalassemia.
+In Thailand we profiled a fertility clinic that helps parents of a child with thalassemia to conceive a matched savior sibling for an older child with Thalassemia.